khanhf-ng820/Genuary2023/README.md

 * JAN.
 9: Plants
 * JAN.
 11: Suprematism
 * JAN.
 12: Tessellation
 * JAN.
+17: A grid inside a grid inside a grid
+* JAN.
 19: Black and white
 * JAN.
 22: Shadows
 * JAN.
 23: More Moiré